joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/grid.md

             .Read(read => read.Action("AjaxBinding ", "Grid"))
         )

-Databinding “Url” Methods Are Renamed to Match the KendoUI Datasource Client Configuration.
+Databinding "Url" Methods Are Renamed to Match the KendoUI Datasource Client Configuration.

 #### Old -> New